 We recently put forth an open call for abstracts for a special issue of BYU Studies dedicated to biological evolution, LDS faith, and practice.
 I am the guest editor overseeing the non-scientific submissions and as such, would like to emphasize a few things from the call that seem to be getting overlooked.
+Update: Please note, we have extended the abstract submission deadline from February 1 to March 1.

 First, while this issue includes science, note that the suggested topics lean heavily to the historical, scriptural, interpretive, and theological.